Privacy Rights Clearinghouse

 Is my credit history included in a CLUE report?

 Only information about property loss claims made against homeowner's or automobile policies is included in the CLUE database.
 Information from the CLUE database plus your risk score make up the complete insurance risk profile.
 However, your credit history can play an important part in an insurance company's judgment about your risk potential.
-For more on your credit history and insurance, see Part 4 about the insurance scoring system.

 Why do insurers use CLUE reports?